Wolf3s/xbmc4xbox-python/python/Doc/howto/curses.rst

 The curses library hides all the details of different terminals, and provides the programmer with an abstraction of a display, containing multiple non-overlapping windows.
-The contents of a window can be changed in various ways---adding text, erasing it, changing its appearance---and the curses library will automagically figure out what control codes need to be sent to the terminal to produce the right output.
+The contents of a window can be changed in various ways-- adding text, erasing it, changing its appearance--and the curses library will automagically figure out what control codes need to be sent to the terminal to produce the right output.